Our Brands

 FKA Brands purchases electronic, small electrical and non-electrical products and services from approximately fifty third party factories and other service providers located in Australia, Belgium, Canada, China, Israel, New Zealand, the UK, the USA and Vietnam.
 Using the SEDEX risk assessment tools, China and Vietnam are considered high-risk areas along with the associated raw materials, especially minerals which may be sourced from high-risk countries.
 For the individual factories the SEDEX tools calculate that most of our Chinese and Vietnamese suppliers are assessed as medium risk.
 The remaining 6 have a high risk score and these have not yet completed their assessments and 1 is a new supplier not previously in scope.

 FKABL has been a member of SEDEX since 2009, while HAPL has been a member of SEDEX since 2021.
 In 2023, all offices became members of SEDEX and throughout 2024, all of their unique suppliers will be required to become members of SEDEX.
 Usually, all factories are required to be member of SEDEX and ensure that their compliance processes align with the SEDEX ethical standards (which include requirements such as no use of Forced Labour of any kind, fair recruitment processes and employees are free to join unions, councils etc).
-SEDEX is the world's largest collaborative platform for sharing responsible sourcing data on supply chains and is used by more than 65,000 members spanning more than 170 countries.
-All FKABL suppliers were members of SEDEX during this period.
+SEDEX is the world’s largest collaborative platform for sharing responsible sourcing data on supply chains and is used by more than 65,000 members spanning more than 170 countries.

 FKA uses market-leading warehouse and logistics companies to supply customers with products.